tiepdotme/lisacharlotterost.github.io/_posts/2016-05-17-one-chart-tools.md

 ![gif](/pic/160426_lyra.gif)
 [![image](/pic/160426_lyra.png)](http://idl.cs.washington.edu/projects/lyra/)

 <br><br>
 **Tableau Public**
 What can I say - [Tableau Public](https://public.tableau.com/s/) just works well for data like this.
 It's too slow for my taste to use it for interactive graphs, and it's a huge shame that it's not possible to export SVGs or PDFs or anything, really, in the free version.
-But for exploration, it's still one of my favourite tools.
+But for exploration, it's still one of my favorite tools.

+*Edit:* [Ben Jones](https://twitter.com/DataRemixed) explained that it's possible to download an Illustrator-tweakable PDF of the [chart](https://public.tableau.com/profile/digitalteam#!/vizhome/GapminderData/Dashboard1) after uploading it to the cloud.
+Needing to upload the chart is not awesome, but being able to export a PDF is pretty awesome and could have helped me a lot in the past.
+It turns Tableau into an Illustrator extension.
 ![gif](/pic/16046_tableau2.gif)
 [![image](/pic/160426_tableau.png)](https://public.tableau.com/s/)